-- to show that the behavioral approach can be used for verifying complicated systems-whose descriptions span many pages of dense, but readable, logic using decision procedures that require little human intervention; and - to show that the FIDO language is an attractive means of expressing finitestate behavior of reactive systems.
-(FIDO is a programming language designed to express regular properties about recursive data structures [16].)
+- to show that the behavioral approach can be used for verifying complicated systems-whose descriptions span many pages of dense, but readable, logic-using decision procedures that require little human intervention; and - to introduce the Fido language as an attractive means of expressing finitestate behavior of reactive systems.
+(Fido is a programming language designed to express regular properties about recursive data structures [16].)